Jonathan-Git-Hub-dev/JWT/README.md

   varifies the claims of an access token (then does work)

 ##### Login
-This interface varifies a user's identity, and requires the following data:
+This interface varifies a user's identity, and requires the following data:/
--'email' : account's email
+- 'email' : account's email
 'password' : account's password on success tit provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64 errors